LunaTheFoxgirl/dcore/README.md

 ## Todo ##

-* Generic core.sys.posix style wrappers for stdc that aren't already in there.
+* Generic core.sys.posix style wrappers for stdc that aren't already in there that we use.
 * Generic command boilerplate for --help, --verbose, --version on all commands.
 Also provide a way to specify filename(s) as part of the command line spec.
 * Generic IO / logging / error boilerplate
 * ls / vdir / dir